PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 18.1 The majority of the timber that the Supplier uses is only guaranteed in respect of rot and insect attack, for a period of between 12 years to 15 years and in some instances 25 years, depending on what is specified and ultimately, ordered by the Customer, at the sole discretion of the Supplier.
-In respect of such damaged Goods as a direct result of rot or insect attack, a full refund is not offered but the Supplier will send a replacement for the faulty timber affected by such rot or insect attack, depending on the duration of such guarantee as set by the Supplier in its sole discretion.
-For example, were a slat of a fence panel to rot, the Supplier is not obliged to offer a replacement of the whole panel or refund of the cost of the panel but will, should it decide to in its sole discretion, supply a replacement piece of the timber that is affected.
+In respect of such damaged Goods as a direct result of rot or insect attack, a full refund is not offered but the Supplier will send a replacement for the faulty timber affected by such rot or insect attack, depending on the duration of such guarantee as set by the Supplier is its sole discretion.
+For example, were a slat of a fence panel is rotten, the Supplier is not obliged to offer a replacement of the whole panel or refund of the cost of the panel but will, should it decide to in its sole discretion, supply a replacement piece of the timber that is affected.
 To qualify for such guarantee, the following conditions have to apply.

 18.2 The timber must: